Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Membership batch with monthly cumulative sums and monthly partitioning

-Shows the flow from Athena `vip_confirmed_paid_partitioned` by `stamp_date`, through `UserConfirmedPaid` and membership batch upserts, into recent-month-scoped lookups and `membership_logs` partitioning.
+Shows the flow from an Athena monthly payment partition by target date, through monthly payment snapshots and membership batch upserts, into recent-month-scoped lookups and monthly history partitioning.

 flowchart TD